 - Customer Segmentation to product or service marketing.

-- City planning to identify the places to build structures/services/building.
+- City planning to identify the places to build structures/services/buildings.

-- Social Network Analysis, For example, identify all MS Dhoni fans to advertise his biopic.
+- Social Network Analysis, For example, identifies all MS Dhoni fans to advertise his biopic.

 Advantages of Hierarchical Clustering

-- In the case of partial clustering like k-means, the number of clusters should be known prior to clustering, which is not possible in practical applications, whereas in hierarchical clustering no prior knowledge of the number of clusters is required.
+- In partial clustering like k-means, the number of clusters should be known before clustering, which is impossible in practical applications.
+Unlike other clustering algorithms, hierarchical clustering does not require prior knowledge of the number of clusters.

 - Hierarchical clustering is easy to implement.